‘The Bachelor’ 2018 Announcement: When Next ‘Bachelor’ May Finally Be Revealed

 — People (@people) August 19, 2017

-Who do you hope is announced as the next Bachelor?
+Who do you hope is announced as the next star of The Bachelor?

 [Featured Image by tommasolizzul/iStock Photos]